hbritze/applied-ML/README.md

 Open the file "ML_Exam_2021_code.ipynb in Jupyter Notebook to run the code or execute it from the terminal.
 It is recommended to run the code in Jupiter Notebook for better overview of what results belong to which sub-questions.
 Furthermore, markdown comments are made in between the code cells, explaining what the code is used for.
-The code calls the two data files "VSTrain.dt" and "VSTest.dt", which are included in the .zip file "ML_Exam2021_code.zip", where the notebook is also located.
+The code calls the two data files "VSTrain.dt" and "VSTest.dt", which are included in the "data" folder.